-STAR NET, which commenced in 1988, is one of three discretionary grants that assist school districts, special education cooperatives, and families in improving educational outcomes of young children with disabilities and meeting the IDEA Part B SPP by supporting Indicators 6, 7, and 12.
+STAR NET, which became operational in 1988, receives one of three discretionary grants that assist school districts, special education cooperatives, and families in improving educational outcomes of young children with disabilities and meeting the IDEA Part B SPP by supporting Indicators 6, 7, and 12.
 STAR NET originally provided professional development for early intervention and early childhood special education (ECSE) and employed staff specific to early intervention until the Illinois Department of Human Services took ownership of that portion of the project.
-The STAR NET Project divides the State into six regions to allow for a local approach to consultation within each region.
-Five entities currently operate the STAR NET Project.
-(Regions I and III currently are consolidated.)
+STAR NET divides the state into six regions to allow for a local approach to consultation